matrix-construct/construct/include/ircd/m/README.md

 is a container of `event` objects in the form of a timeline.
 The query complexity for information in a room timeline is as follows:

-- Message (non-state) events in the timeline have a linear lookup time: the timeline must be iterated in sequence to find a satisfying message.
+- Ephemeral (non-state) events in the timeline have a linear lookup time: the timeline must be iterated in sequence to find a satisfying message.

 - State events in the timeline have a logarithmic lookup: the implementation